datadryad/dryad-app/documentation/apis/dataset_metadata.md

   stop the internal emails that are sent to Dryad admins if there is a submission error.
 - `preserveCurationStatus` - Defaults to false.
-If true, prevents Dryad from automatically setting the curation status to "submitted".
-This is useful when the dataset already has a curation status that will be set in a later API call.
+If true, prevents Dryad from automatically setting the curation status when the datset is processed.
+This is useful when the current version of the dataset has been explicitly given a curation status in a prior API call, or one will be set in a later API call.
+Note: If a curation status is not explicitly set, the resultant status is not defined.
-- `loosenValidation` - Defaults to false.
-Allows a dataset to be processed even if author information is incomplete (e.g., missing affiliations), or if the abstract is missing.
-It does still perform some basic validation of the dataset.
-This should only be used when datasets are being replicated from another system and it is not feasible to provide complete metadata.
 - `holdForPeerReview` - Defaults to false.
 Allows a dataset to be set in hold for peer review status when it is created